SeiryuZ/HemeWeb/proposal/README.md

-Not being prioritized in these facilities create a barrier for HemeLB to become more trustworthy because reproduction of simulation is non-trivial.
+Not being prioritized in these facilities create a barrier for HemeLB to become more open because reproduction of simulation is non-trivial.
 As iterated on the previous section, HemeLB project have taken the steps to address reproducibility of the simulation by manually recording all the configurationns, tools version, input files, parameters and result of the